 Choose a Lawyer Who Can Fight For Your Family

 Richard L. Morris Co., L.P.A. knows that a divorce proceeding can be a difficult time.
 We assure you that when you walk into our office, you won't work with anyone but our attorney.
 If you need answers, you'll get them quickly and considerately, often within the hour.
 Attorney Richard Morris is dedicated to serving the needs of his clients, no matter the nature of the case.
 Whether you are seeking child support from your ex-spouse, or you are seeking to modify your child support orders, you cannot afford to face court proceedings alone.
-With 29 years of experience in Ohio divorce law, Attorney Morris has the insight and knowledge to ensure that your rights are protected as you seek a beneficial solution for your entire family.
+With over 30 years of experience in Ohio divorce law, Attorney Morris has the insight and knowledge to ensure that your rights are protected as you seek a beneficial solution for your entire family.

 Put 30 Years of Experience on Your Side